 As an HTP resident, VironIT is offering non-HTP companies the opportunity to create their own legitimate tokens without joining the HTP and other Blockchain-related services.

 Belarus Hi-Tech Park is a virtual hi-tech park that ensures favourable business conditions for tech companies, facilitates their growth and offers economic incentives for investors.
-91.5% of the software produced in the Park account for exports with 40.2% being sold to USA and Canada, 46.7% — to the European countries and 10.7% — to Russia and the CIS countries.
+91.5% of the software produced in the Park account for exports with 40.2% being sold to the USA and Canada, 46.7% — to the European countries and 10.7% — to Russia and the CIS countries.

 Today the cluster involves 180 tech resident companies.
 Every year a new success story takes place in HTP: World of Tanks, Viber, Apalon and MSQRD.